Taxi vs Car Ownership Break-Even

 What moves the number most

 The result responds to Annual Car Cost (all-in), Average Taxi Cost per Trip, and Trips per Week.
 Two inputs usually tip the answer one way or the other.
-Identify which ones matter most by flipping each value past a round threshold and watching whether the winning option changes.
+Identify which ones matter most by flipping each value past a round threshold and watching whether the option with the lower calculated total changes.

 The formula behind this